-Landscaping and Urban Greening is required throughout the Salisbury City Centre to help improve visual aesthetics, comfornt and amenity for all who use public space it also provides environmental benefits and opportunities to build on the image of Salisbury being 'water' council to create a point of difference.
-While there is significant green space located north and south of the City Centre, there is a distinct lack of high quality urban green space within it.
+Landscaping and Urban Greening is required throughout the Salisbury City Centre to help improve visual aesthetics. comfornt and amenity for all who use public space it also provides environmental benefits and opportunities to build on the image of Salisbury being a 'water wise' council that promotes the appropriate use of water for environment and public realm outcomes.